 Obesity Treatment for Better Health Outcomes

 So, does gastric sleeve work?
-To summarise, gastric sleeve surgery can deliver excellent immediate and long-term health benefits that extend far beyond physical health outcomes.
+According to bariatric surgery statistics, gastric sleeve surgery can deliver excellent immediate and long-term health benefits that extend far beyond physical health outcomes.
 Our specialist multidisciplinary team of surgeons, physicians, dieticians and psychologists take a holistic approach to pre and post gastric sleeve surgery care.
 Once you get started on your gastric sleeve journey, our team will be able to outline the extensive health benefits of gastric sleeve surgery adequately.

-After reading this article, if you have any further questions, such as “does gastric sleeve work?” or “how successful is gastric sleeve surgery?”, contact our Central Coast Clinic on 02 4323 7000.
+After reading this article, if you have any further questions, such as “does gastric sleeve work?”, “how successful is gastric sleeve surgery?”, or even a query regarding the gastric sleeve cost in Australia, contact our Central Coast Clinic on 02 4323 7000.
 Our dedicated, helpful and knowledgeable reception staff will help you with any queries or issues you have.
+Explore the benefits of gastric sleeve surgery in Newcastle, NSW and start your journey to a healthier you.